 There are so many options out there, but it’s ultimately all about finding an aesthetic that works for you.
 Read on for 18 of our favorite setups for inspiration to get the planning started.

 Select a Color Scheme

 Who says you can’t still have a gorgeous cake if you’re opting for a candy bar?
 We love the idea of having it all!
-This color scheme of all-white desserts, paired with a splash of gold and greenery, is simply stunning.
+This color scheme of all-white desserts, paired with splashes of gold and green, is simply stunning.
 Plus, with cake, doughnuts, cheesecakes, and macarons, what more could you ask for?